Doctoral Award in

 Doctoral Award in Strategic Human Resource Management

-The aim of this unit is to develop learners’ understanding of how the effective strategic management of human resources supports the achievement of organisational objectives in different contexts.
+The aim of this award is to develop learners’ understanding of how the effective strategic management of human resources supports the achievement of organisational objectives in different contexts.
 Learners will evaluate the contribution of strategic human resource management, and the application of leadership and management theory for organisational benefit.

 Leaning Outcomes: